autonomio/autonomio/docs/index.rst

     :target: https://coveralls.io/github/autonomio/core-module?branch=master

-This document covers in detail every function of Autonomio.
+This document covers in detail functionality of Autonomio.
 If you're looking for a high level overview of the capabilities, you might find [Autonomio_Overview]_ more useful.

-Autonomio is very easy to use and it's highly recommended to memorize the namespace which is less just 3 commands and less than 20 arguments combined.
+Autonomio is very easy to use and it's highly recommended to memorize the namespace which is just 3 commands and less than 30 arguments combined.
 Yet you have an infinite number of network configurations available.
 To have 100% control over Autonomio's powerful features, you just have to know three commands.

 To train (and save) model::